echeu/srtm-TIG/README.md

  * .env: holds environment variables used by Telegraf
  * compose.yaml: docker compose configuration file that defines the required services
  * telegraf.conf: configuration file for Telegraf.
 Defines the input and output protocols and identifies the OpcUA variables available
+ * sample_query.txt: example of a query to read and display the SRTM currents
 ## Setting up srtm-TIG
 Modify the file compose.yaml
   * grafana: